Ice cream is exquisite. What a pity it isn’t illegal.

 – quote sometimes attributed to Voltaire.

-It’s sweet, creamy, cold, it’s full of sugar and fat, but so delicious.
-Today, we are all about ice cream – but before we jump in, let’s first look at the terminology:
+It’s sweet, creamy, cold, it’s full of sugar and fat, but oh so delicious.
+Today, we are all about ice cream – but before we jump in, let’s first look at some cold hard terminology:

 Gelato: Italian for ‘ice cream’.
-Although both ice cream and gelato have as main ingredients dairy, sugar, and air, gelato contains 70% less air than ice cream, as it is churned more slowly.
+Although both ice cream and gelato share the same main ingredients (dairy, sugar, air), gelato contains 70% less air than ice cream, as it is churned more slowly.
 It also generally contains less milk fat.

 Sorbet: a frozen mixture of fruit and sugar which is churned like ice cream but contains no dairy.

 Sherbet: similar to sorbet, but generally with added dairy to give it a creamier texture.